repobee/repobee/docs/contributing.rst

 Everything should pass.
 Now, you can run any command in the virtualenv by prepending it with ``python3 -m pipenv run``.
-However, it is often more convenient to "enter" the virtual environment with ``python3 -m pipenv shell``.
+However, it is often more convenient to "enter" the virtual environment with ``python3 -m pipenv shell``, and type ``exit`` to exit it.
 Then, you can just type in your Python commands as usual, and the virtual environment's Python program will be used.

 .. _pre-commit hooks: